EowynStark/Regex-Tutorial/README.md

 # Regex-Tutorial
-A tutorial explaining how to understand a regular expression built to match a url
+A tutorial explaining how to understand a regular expression built to match a url to user input

 ## Summary